TheSnakeFang/TheSnakeFang/README.md

 ## About Me 🚀

 Hello!
 I'm Kevin, an honors graduate in Computer Science and Business Administration from Carnegie Mellon University.
-Sadly not many public repos available since making my school projects public would get me a stern call from the academic integrity office 😞.
+Sadly not many public repos available since I do like my degree and job 😞.

 You can check out my personal website, some side projects, the work I do for the Iris Lunar Rover, a few class assignments, and random one-off works here.
 For more, check out my portfolio and blog on my website (they haven't been updated in a bit though).